track-asia/trackasia-react-native/ios/install.md

 ## Installing a specific version

-The current default MapLibre version is `5.13.0`.
+The current default Trackasia version is `5.13.0`.
 If you want to install a different version, you can override as follows in your `Podfile`: